 When a Buyer is considering acquiring a new business, both the Purchaser and Lender should consider whether the Seller or any of its key employees could pose a threat to the newly acquired enterprise.
-In order to protect the new venture, a non-compete agreement may be a useful tool to help ensure the new business’ success and should be bargained for accordingly prior to finalizing the business acquisition.
+If so, in order to protect the new venture, a non-compete agreement becomes a critical component to the purchase, one that helps to ensure the new business’ success.

-The final element to consider is the duration of the non-compete agreement.
+Another element for lenders to consider is the duration of the non-compete agreement.
 States differ vastly in what they consider a reasonable length of time for a non-compete agreement to be enforceable.
-This is an area where having knowledgeable counsel can be beneficial to both the Lender and Borrower.
-Each non-compete agreement’s terms should be appropriate for each transaction.
-Agreements with a duration longer than five years are often found to be excessive.
+Although agreements with a duration longer than five years are often found to be excessive, the nature of the business and the state law will help guide you.
+When in doubt, knowledgeable counsel can help the parties to achieve appropriate outcomes.
+In sum, each non-compete agreement’s terms should be appropriate for each transaction.

 For more information regarding SBA compliance, please email us at email@example.com.